swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 # Faster CI in GitHub Actions

-One of the biggest weak points of Swift is how slow the build system is.
-It can easily take anything between 10 to 40 minutes for a typical Swift CI to run depending on how big the project is, what build configuration you're using, and other factors.
+Swift has lots of power points, but the performance of the build system is not one of them.
+It can easily take anything between 10 to 30 minutes for a typical Swift CI to run depending on how big the project is, what build configuration you're using, how big your build machines are, and other factors.

 By optimizing your CI runtime, you'll not only save precious developer time, but you'll also either pay less for CI, or consume less of your GitHub Actions free quota.

-In this article, together we'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14 minutes 30 seconds in deployments, down to less than 4 minutes for tests CI, and 3 minutes for deployments.
+In this article, you'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14 minutes 30 seconds in deployments, down to less than 4 minutes for tests CI, and 3 minutes for deployments.
 The bigger your project is, the bigger the gap will be.

 ## The Problem